 |-Letter from Bob Riley||-Self-Nomination Instructions|

 Academic Relations Committee: is involved in many aspects of the academic life of the University from admissions to scholarships to career exploration and networking opportunities for students and alumni.

 External Relations Committee: works to engage alumni in both university and alumni-specific events, benefit programs and other opportunities for Franklin Pierce students and alumni.
-The Alumni Chapter volunteers are a part of this committee.

 Membership and Bylaws Committee: is charged with coordinating the nominating efforts for the alumni board of directors, ensuring communication of the bylaws to the Alumni Association, and reviewing bylaws and making recommendations for changes.